Technology trends impacting the future of our industry — Virtual reality (VR) / Augmented reality (AR)

 - Education — The next time you want your kids to study in a 360 virtual classroom

 - Lifestyle — Lets face it.
 3D TV glasses are just biting the dust in both theaters and also at the home theaters right?
-The next time you want to have your elderly parents see what you are seeing somewhere up in the Himalayas or the warm and sunny Indian Ocean beaches; yes and in 3D VR!
+The next time you want to have your elderly parents see what you are seeing somewhere up in the Himalayas or the warm and sunny Indian Ocean beaches; yes and in 360 degree VR!
 Bring it on and enrich people’s lives!

 To elucidate this a little more: